0xGG/vscode-web-fs/README.md

-# native-file-system README
+# web-fs README

-This is the README for your extension "native-file-system".
+This is the README for your extension "web-fs".
 After writing up a brief description, we recommend including the following sections.

 ## Features